CVDExInfo/financial-planning-u/docs/FINANZAS_QA_GUARDRAILS.md

   - `VITE_FINZ_ENABLED=true`
   - Canonical Cognito values (domain, pool, client, redirect URLs) to avoid empty placeholders in the bundle.
 - QA output should highlight callback guardrail failures explicitly so regressions are caught before deploy.
+- The workflow only triggers on Finanzas auth/infra/API paths to avoid interfering with acta-ui or prefacturas pipelines.